 No kid will ever need to learn how to find the volume of a cone for the rest of their lives.

-No kid will ever need to know what a base is unless the are the one kid out of 100,000 that becomes a nuclear chemist.
+No kid will ever need to know what a base is unless they are the one kid out of 100,000 that becomes a nuclear chemist.

-That’s my problem: how to educate kids better.
-[Yes, this will get to book].
+That’s my problem: How to educate kids better.
+(Yes, this will get to writing a book.)

 I just told the beginnings of a story of why I think this is important.
 I can flesh out this story a bit more: